Schema and guidelines for creating a staticSearch engine for your HTML5 site

 then any KWIC results from that paragraph will show the elephant.png image to the left of the KWIC text.
 This can be especially useful if your site contains large documents which are broken into sections, and those sections can be helpfully represented by images; the search results will be easier for the user to understand by virtue of the associated images.
 Image URLs should be relative to the location of the search page, not the original source document, since the images will be displayed on the search page.

-7.10.2 Highlighting search hits on target pages
+8.10.2 Highlighting search hits on target pages

 When you use a conventional search engine which is based on a backend database and configured for a specific dynamic website, it is not unusual to find that when you follow a link to a search hit on a target page, the hit will be highlighted on that page, because the backend database is able to pre-process it.
 With staticSearch, that's not straightforward, because there is no ‘engine’ that is preprocessing your HTML pages.
 However, if this is important to you, there is a workaround that you can use.
 Since staticSearch does not modify your web pages, though, the implementation has to be done by you.

-By default, when you turn on <linkToFragmentId> in the configuration, each keyword-in-context result that shows on the search page will have its own specific link to the fragment of the document which contains the hit.
 Those links are also provided with a search string, like this: https://example.com/egPage.html?ssMark=elephant#animals This link points to the section of the document which has id=animals, but it also says ‘the hit text is the word elephant.’
 Some JavaScript that runs on the target page, egPage.html (which you control) will be able to parse the value of the query parameter ssMark in order to find the hit text, and highlight it in some way.

 Obviously you can implement this any way you like (or just ignore it), but we also supply a small demonstration JavaScript library which implements this functionality, called ssHighlight.js.
-This JS file is included into the staticSearch output folder (see <outputFolder>) by default, and if you include it into the header of your own pages, it will probably do the highlighting without further intervention.
+This JS file is included into the staticSearch output folder (see <output>) by default, and if you include it into the header of your own pages, it will probably do the highlighting without further intervention.
 If, however, you have lots of existing JavaScript that runs when the page loads, there may be some interference between this library and your own code, so you may have to make some adjustments to the code.

 Notes